Receipts now anchor to two decentralized storage networks, not one

 You do not have to know what 0G is.
 You do not have to install a wallet.
 You do not have to pay a 0G testnet fee.
 Both mirrors are operational metadata we run on our side.
 The only place 0G is visible to you is the small 0g: bafyrei... link next to each receipt on /security, and that link is one click away from a small JSON explanation page if you ever want to verify the bytes yourself.

-What we still skipped from 0G
+What we skipped on purpose

 Operator Uplift is in private beta.
 Join the waitlist and we'll let you in.